Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/run-a-task.md

 <td>**Select a specific set of objects**</td>

-<td>Populates the data source with a static selection of objects, for example a selection of <span style="FONT-STYLE: italic">Product Categories.</td>
+<td>Populates the data source with a static selection of objects, for example a selection of *Product Categories*.</td>

 </tr>